-The auditors, Kingston Smith LLP, are deemed to be reappointed under section 487 (2) of the Companies Act 2006.
+The auditor, Moore Kingston Smith LLP, is deemed to be reappointed under section 487(2) of the Companies Act 2006.

 Statement of directors' responsibilities

 The directors are responsible for preparing the Directors' Report and the financial statements in accordance with applicable law and regulations.